couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 ### Numeric Errors
 These errors are only received for `counter_in` operations:

-* NumberTooBig: Existing number value in document is too big (out of range between `INT64_MIN` and `INT64_MAX`
+* NumberTooBig: Existing number value in document is too big (out of range between `INT64_MIN` and `INT64_MAX`)
+* WouldOverflow: Combining delta and existing number would result in overflow/underflow
-* BadDelta: This corresponds to the `PROTOCOL_BINARY_RESPONSE_DELTA_ERANGE` error code and indicates that the delta is either 0, not a number, or too big (i.e. exceeds the int64 range)
+* BadDelta: Delta is 0, not a number, or beyond range of `int64_t`
-* BadNumber: Value provided as delta cannot be parsed as an integer.
-This error should usually not be seen with high level SDKs
-* NumberTooBig: The number or the result of the operation would yield a number too big.

 # Language Specifics
 In this section, the abstract design parts need to be broken down on the SDK level by each maintainer and signed off eventually.